prometheus-operator/prometheus-operator/Documentation/proposals/202405-scrapeconfig-graduation.md

 ### Fill Existing Gaps From The Prometheus Configuration

-- We will incorporate all fields present in Prometheus `scrape_config` into the ScrapeConfig CRD.
-However, there are specific exceptions:
+We intend to support all fields that the Prometheus `scrape_config` contains, in the ScrapeConfig CRD.
+However, there might be exceptions like `job_name` for example which need to be implemented in a slightly different manner to prevent issues related to non-unique job names.
-  - **`job_name`**: To prevent issues related to non-unique job names, we have introduced an equivalent `JobName` field, which ensures safer and more predictable configurations.
-  - **`body_size_limit`**: This field is managed globally through `CommonPrometheusFields`.
-Additionally, users can set `body_size_limit` at the ScrapeConfig CRD level for specific scrape jobs, providing flexibility without redundancy.
-- Include missing fields such as:
-  - `scrape_classic_histograms`
-  - `follow_redirects`
-  - `enable_http`
-  - `oauth2`
-  - `native_histogram_bucket_limit`
-  - `native_histogram_min_bucket_factor`

 ### Improve API Consistency

-The idea is to make the API as restrictive as possible against the user making wrong/redundant manifests.
-To that extent, the CRD contains a number of inconsistencies, both in naming conventions and in field validations that need to be rectified.
+The idea is to make the API as restrictive as possible against the user making wrong/redundant configurations.
+To that extent, the CRD contains a number of inconsistencies both in naming conventions and field validations that need to be rectified.
 Some of the noted inconsistencies are:
-- Missing validations on `URL`, `Host` fields.
+- Missing validations on `URL` and `Host` fields.
-- Missing validations on maximum and minimum int value acceptable for `Port` field.
+- Missing validations on maximum and minimum value acceptable for `Port` field.
 - Missing Prometheus version check for various Service Discoveries.
 - Missing length validation on multiple string fields.
-- Multiple `Filter` fields present with identical code.

-We propose that once the above mentioned Service discoveries which are planned to be implemented before graduation are added, we will start restructuring the ScrapeConfig API one Service discovery at a time to achieve a tightly knit API surface.
+We propose that once the above mentioned Service discoveries which are planned to be implemented before graduation are added, we restructur the ScrapeConfig API one Service discovery at a time to achieve a tightly knit API surface.
 To that extent, the general rule of thumb will be: "Make the API as strict as possible."
 This allows us to lower the level of restrictions in the future if need be, whereas the converse might not always be feasible.

 Through these efforts, we aim to achieve a 1:1 relationship with the Prometheus `scrape_config` (minus the Service Discoveries), enhancing the usability and completeness of the ScrapeConfig CRD.
-This alignment ensures that users have access to the full range of configurations offered by Prometheus, making the Prometheus Operator a more powerful and flexible tool for monitoring and observability.
+This alignment ensures that users have access to the full range of configurations offered by Prometheus, making the Prometheus Operator a more powerful and flexible tool for monitoring and observability beyond Kubernetes.

 ### Graduation Strategy